lakazatong/SDSetup/README.md

 ```
 Your setup.py is now ready!

-* On Linux or WSL:

-Paste it in any Stable Diffusion web UI repository and run:
+Put it in any Stable Diffusion web UI repository and run:
 ```
 python setup.py
 ```
 Your Stable Diffusion web UI repository is now setup!

-* On Windows:

-Does not work on windows for now.

 ## Instructions and Tips

 - Messages with only text (no attachments, no embeds) are SKIPPED

 - Use reactions to give instructions in the discord channel : 🚫 SKIP, ❌ DELETE (prioritizes SKIP over DELETE if both reaction are on).

+- Deleting a file/model or removing a model from your civitai favorites will delete it.

 - Some good to have files are in the files folder, you can upload them in your Discord channel if you like.